srhumir/ActivityRecognition-Smatphone/README.md

 # ActivityRecognition-Smatphone
 Tidying up the data set of activity recognition for smartphone created by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+#How to rum the code.

+- Make sure that packages "dplyr" and "plyr" are installed.

+- Unzip the source data set inot your working directory so that he data file are in "UCI HAR Dataset" folder and run the code.

 # Describtion of the experiment and files
 =================================================================
 ##A modifiction of: